Contrast-Security-OSS/agent-operator/docs/public/setup/02-configuration.md

 For a minimum setup, 3 manifests are required.

 First a standard Kubernetes Secret.
-The Secret contains the necessary connection keys to authenticate to your Contrast server instance.
+The Secret contains the necessary connection token to authenticate to your Contrast server instance.
 The Secret must be deployed into the same namespace as the ClusterAgentConnection entity.

 ```yaml
 apiVersion: v1